peeboss/peeboss/README.md

 - 👋 Hi, I’m @peeboss
-- 👀 I’m interested in python java
+- 👀 I’m interested in how to be lazy
-- 🌱 I’m currently learning java and soft test
+- 🌱 I’m currently learning spring
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to do different things
 - 📫 How to reach me ...

 <!---